AI Trail Analysis

 - Insect repellent

-Given the steep and rocky terrain, sturdy hiking boots with good ankle support are essential.
-Ample water and snacks are crucial for the challenging ascent.
-Trekking poles are highly recommended to aid with stability and reduce strain on knees during the descent.
+Given the 'hard' difficulty and steep ascent, sturdy hiking boots with good ankle support are essential.
+Ample water and snacks are crucial for the 4.6-mile out-and-back.
+Trekking poles can significantly aid with the steep climb and descent, reducing strain on knees.

 Safety tips⌄